-To be considered a Trainee Poster (and be eligible for a Trainee Poster Award), a trainee must be the first author on the abstract, and preferably the Presenting Author at the meeting.
+To be considered a Trainee Poster (and be eligible for a Trainee Poster Award), a trainee must be the first author on the abstract, a substantial contributor to the work, and the presenter of the poster at the ACLP meeting.
 Trainee designation refers to students, residents, and medical fellows.
 The trainee must be at the trainee level at the time of submission.
-Please respond to the trainee involvement question if you are submitting a poster abstract or a brief oral paper abstract with the option of being considered for a poster if not accepted as an oral paper.
+Please respond to the trainee involvement question if you are submitting a poster abstract or a brief oral paper abstract, with the option of being considered for a poster if not accepted as an oral paper.